Roads Less Traveled Elf Owl

 to renovations, with air

-conditioning, wifi and cable
+conditioning, wifi and cable TV.

-TV.
-Outside our windows a cacophony of tree frogs chirped
+Outside our windows a

-rhythmically in the dark, like a bunch of squeaky swing sets at a
+cacophony of tree frogs chirped rhythmically in the dark, like a bunch

-playground.
-Too excited to sleep, we settled in to watch Oprah's
+of squeaky swing sets at a playground.
+Too excited to sleep, we

-White House Christmas special on the 9" screen.
-It wasn't until our
+settled in to watch Oprah's White House Christmas special on the 9"

-second night that we found local Caribbean stations sprinkled between
+screen.
+It wasn't until our second night that we found local Caribbean

-rounded out the offerings.
+and French stations rounded out the offerings.

-We awoke the next morning to bright sunshine flooding our room.
+morning to bright sunshine flooding

-Through bleary, blinking eyes we saw the town of St. George's and its
+eyes we saw the town of St.

-welcoming harbor sparkling in the distance beyond our veranda.
+sparkling in the distance beyond

 We had barely slept a wink in the